What are the schools in Kuwait like?

 When we asked about the schools in Kuwait, they said...

 "The American Creativity Academy (ACA) is one of the best international schools in Kuwait.
 Located in Salmiya, ACA offers a comprehensive American curriculum from pre-K to grade 12.
 The school is accredited by the Middle States Association of Colleges and Schools and provides a safe and nurturing environment for students to learn and grow.
 The school also offers a variety of extracurricular activities, such as sports, music, and art.
 The Bilingual School of Kuwait (BSK) is another excellent international school in Kuwait.
 Located in Salmiya, BSK offers a bilingual curriculum in English and Arabic, with a focus on developing students’ language skills.
 The school also offers a variety of extracurricular activities, such as sports, music, and art.
 The International School of Choueifat (ISC) is a top-notch international school in Kuwait.
 Located in Salmiya, ISC offers a comprehensive international curriculum from pre-K to grade 12.
 The school is accredited by the Council of International Schools and provides a safe and nurturing environment for students to learn and grow.
 The school also offers a variety of extracurricular activities, such as sports, music, and art.
 The International School of Kuwait (ISK) is another excellent international school in Kuwait.
 Located in Salmiya, ISK offers a comprehensive international curriculum from pre-K to grade 12.
 The school is accredited by the Council of International Schools and provides a safe and nurturing environment for students to learn and grow.
-The school also offers a variety of extracurricular activities, such as sports, music, and art," remarked one expat living in with children attending .
+The school also offers a variety of extracurricular activities, such as sports, music, and art," wrote an expat with kids at in .

 Please login to continue reading this article.